© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Afon Disgynfa Cairn is a scheduled monument protected by Cadw under reference MG264.
 View the official record →

-Afon Disgynfa Cairn is a round cairn of prehistoric date located in Wales and recorded under Cadw's Scheduled Ancient Monument designation MG264.
+Afon Disgynfa Cairn is a round cairn located in Wales, dating to the prehistoric period and serving ritual, religious, and funerary functions typical of its monument class.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG264.

 Afon Disgynfa Cairn dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Afon Disgynfa Cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG264.